cakephp/docs/en/contributing/documentation.rst

 -----------

 Lines of text should be wrapped at 80 columns.
-The only exception should be long urls, and code snippets.
+The only exception should be long URLs, and code snippets.

 Headings and Sections
 ---------------------